Force over Distance: Chapter 41

 //Okay.
 So he’s making trouble, but maybe in the clear.
 And, because of that, you’re ‘thinning the local array.’
 Of—what.
 The most dangerous flowers?//

-Riley nodded, looking at him thoughtfully. //You’re a bit more perceptive than some of your other incarnations.
+Riley nodded, looking at him thoughtfully. //You’re more perceptive than some of your other incarnations.
 Yes.
 Well put.
-In this universe, and in all the others within this array, your chief scientist is very close to achieving successful navigation between two D-branes.//
+In this universe, and in all the others within the local array, your chief scientist is very close to achieving successful navigation between two D-branes.//

 //And you’re opposed to this?// Young asked.